edmechem/phase-0-tracks/web_dev/jquery/notes.md

 #### Release 2: Make a Thing

 Alrighty.
-This will be my verbose journal about learning by using jQuery.
-I'll clean this up later, for submission.
-For now, this is for my benefit
+This will be my litle journal about learning by using jQuery.

 Went to jquery.com/download & got both the compressed production & uncompressed development file, for jQuery 2.2.3.
-Because who cares about IE 8 users.
-They can bloody well get with the 20-teens & *upgrade*.
-Moved both jquery-2.2.3.js (uncompressed development version) and jquery-2.2.3.min.js (compressed production version) into my jquery directory.
+Because who cares about IE 8 users; they can bloody well get with the 20-teens & *upgrade*, right?
+Right!👍 Moved both jquery-2.2.3.js (uncompressed development version) and jquery-2.2.3.min.js (compressed production version) into my jquery directory & renamed them to take off the version number.

+Made up a little page, using Hipster Ipsum; styled it slightly with a styles.css.

+Alrighty.
+Well, I think I've explored enough for this exercise.
+I've added listeners for click, mouseenter & mouseleave.
+Resulting in text changing color, or disappearing, or displaying an alert.
+Etc. And I've bookmarked a few sites with more examples.

+And, so - I went over the 45 minute limit a bit!
+Time to stop :)